Exercise - Create a storage account using the Azure portal

 Leave the Large file shares option set to Disabled.
 Large file shares provides support up to a 100TiB, however this type of storage account can't convert to a Geo-redundant storage offering and upgrades are permanent.

 Leave the Blob Soft delete option set to Disabled.
 Soft delete lets you recover your blob data in many cases where blobs or blob snapshots are deleted accidentally or overwritten.

 Leave the Data Lake Storage Gen2 option as Disabled.
 This is for big-data applications that aren't relevant to this module.

 The following screenshot shows the completed settings for the Advanced tab.

 You can explore the Tags settings if you like.
 This lets you associate key/value pairs to the account for your categorization and is a feature available to any Azure resource.

 Click Review + create to review the settings.
 This will do a quick validation of your options to make sure all the required fields are selected.
 If there are issues, they'll be reported here.
 Once you've reviewed the settings, click Create to provision the storage account.

 It will take a few minutes to deploy the account.
-While Azure is working on that, let's explore the APIs we'll use with this account.

 Select the Storage accounts link in the left sidebar.